BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/cost_field.png" alt="cf" width="370"/>

-At runtime the `CostField` is generated for each Sector with the default value - although with the feature `ron` it is possible to load the fields from disk.
+At runtime the `CostField` is generated for each Sector with the default value - although with the feature `ron` it is possible to load the fields from disk, or with the feature `heightmap` a greyscale png/jpeg can be used to seed the fields.
 See the [Usage](#usage) section below for details on updating the `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or an impassable `255` when something like a wall is placed or the ground splits into a fissure).

 This array is used to generate the `IntegrationField` when requesting a navigatable path.